STAIRlab/MFSP_Prediction/readme.md

 - Then in `filter.py`, the dataset was filtered by the maximum interstory drift ratio under gravity (also filter ou those obviously unreliable data).

+- The scripts in data_generation folder now only present the generation of labeled dataset.
+Functions to generate unlabeled is a subset of that to generate labeled dataset.

 ## Maximum Drift Ratio (MIDR) Predictor
 - As the filenames indicate, there are `strawman1`, `strawman2` and `proposed` scripts, they are for trainning the NN models
 - Then the `evaluation` scripts are to evaluate these models together.

 ## Most Fire-Sensitive Point (MFSP) Predictor
+- mfsp_train.py to train a MFSP predictor and mfsp_eval.py to evaluate it.
+- It's not well written.
+Some unnecessary / redundent operations exist.